Barai-Vivek/TripsyGameTask/README.md

-Tasks covered:
+**Tasks covered:**

--- Create a RN Rummy app :
+- **Create a RN Rummy app:**
--- On launch it should open the 2 player game table in landscape mode and show  : handcard opening up. closed and open deck.
+  - On launch, it should open the 2-player game table in landscape mode and show:
+    - Hand cards opening up.
+    - Closed and open deck.
-   Sort button.
+    - Sort button.

+- **Gameplay:**
-step 1-- Start the timer of your turn of 60 sec.
+  1. Start the timer of your turn for 60 sec.
-Step 2-- A person can pick a card and then can discard.
+  2. A person can pick a card and then can discard.
-Step 3-- Once done or timer ends turn should move to the oponent, once oponent timer ends you should get a turn, Again your turn should come and again repeat above.
+  3. Once done or timer ends, the turn should move to the opponent.
+Once the opponent's timer ends, it should be your turn again.
+Repeat the above steps.

+- **User Interaction:**
-just give 1 leave button to leave the game any point in time.
+  - Provide a "Leave" button to exit the game at any point in time.